nstranquist/p3-static-semantics/README.md

 ### Steps to Run

-1. Compile
-2. Test
-3. Enjoy the Result
+1. Run `make` in the directory
+2. Run `./staticSemantics [filename]` where filename is the file you want to test.
+It should be written according to he specified programming language BNF grammar

 Thank you very much!